kolypto/campbell-biology/chapters/02-Chemical-Context-of-Life.md

 The reactivity of an atom arises from the presence of unpaired electrons in the valence shell.

+A molecule's shape is determined by the positionns of its atoms' valence orbitals.
+Covalent bonds result in hybrid orbitals, which are responsible for the spaces of complex biological molecules.
+Molecular shape is usually the bases for the recognition of one biological molecule by another.

 ## 2.3.
 The formation and function of molecules depend on chemical bonding between atoms
 Atoms with incomplete valence shells can interact with certain other atoms in such a way taht each partner atom completes its valence shell: they either share or transfer valence electrons.